 Thirdly, when you open the website or the mobile app, there are various advertisements visible.
 Flipkart lends space for them and hence generates revenue from external sources.

-Analysis of the Business Model
+Analysis of Flipkart's Business Model

-It has an interesting B2C model which includes Customer Relation Management, Supply chain, and Advertisements
+It has an interesting B2C model which includes Customer Relation Management, Supply chain, and Advertisements.

-How Does Flipkart exactly function?
+How Does Flipkart function exactly?